Submarine Squadron 15: Fleet Ballistic Missile squadron 1963–1981

 In October 1964, the permanent assignment of Commander Submarine Squadron Fifteen was changed from Pearl Harbor to Guam.
-A rear-echelon staff known as Commander Submarine Squadron Fifteen Representative was established in Pearl Harbor to handle the myriad of personnel and training functions connected with keeping the Polaris submarines manned with the best-qualified and trained personnel possible.
+A rear-echelon staff known as Commander Submarine Squadron Fifteen Representative was established in Pearl Harbor to handle the myriad of personnel and training functions connected with keeping the Polaris submarines crewed with the best-qualified and trained personnel possible.

 On the morning of 29 November 1964, Proteus entered Apra Harbor, where she commenced setting up the third FBM replenishment site to support Polaris submarines.
 Subsequently, seven fleet ballistic missile submarines joined USS Proteus in Guam.
 Benjamin Franklin and Kamehameha arrived in 1966.
 Mariano G. Vallejo was commissioned and assigned to Submarine Squadron Fifteen in December 1966.

 The year 1970 represented a significant period in the history of the squadron.
 During this period, the units of the 627/640 class completed Pacific service and departed for conversion to the Poseidon Weapons System, while 616 class overhaul units reported for duty as replacements in the Pacific Fleet strategic deterrent force.

 On the morning of 14 October 1971, the submarine tender USS Hunley entered Apra Harbor, Guam and immediately upon mooring at Polaris Point, set about the complex chore of relieving Proteus.
 On 2 November 1971, Proteus departed Guam en route to the U.S. Naval Shipyard, Mare Island, California, for an extensive shipyard overhaul.

 During 1972 Hunley served as Site III support tender and flagship for Commander, Submarine Squadron Fifteen.
 During the summer months of 1972, Hunley conducted refit work on numerous SSNs in addition to SSBNs normally assigned.
 This additional workload was in direct support of an increased national readiness condition.